FabersilloY/Session-History/README.md

 5. **Compare different thresholds** for microsession analysis to find optimal values
 6. **Look for patterns** in daily breakdowns to identify systematic issues
 7. **Use --debug with --user** to see amperage calculations for performance analysis
+8. **Export to CSV** for detailed spreadsheet analysis and data manipulation
+9. **Generate PDF reports** for professional presentations and record keeping
+10. **Use PDF for user reports** - color coding shows clearly in printed format

 ---